tjmisko/tjmisko.github.io/_posts/2023-01-22-checklist-application-prospectus.md

 But developer choices always create friction: maybe the task input menu is too cluttered or underfeatured for my needs, or perhaps there is a lot of overhead with tagging or categorization systems, or maybe I just want a checklist on which I can see a checkbox, a task, how long until its due and nothing else.

 Sometimes we can be acculturated to a system: iOS has been the quintessential example of inversion of control in UX/UI design, and I'm a regular user.

+In the end, the answer to Jen's question of how long it'd take to make something that suits her needs seems to me to be something like "an afternoon."
+So we're putting it to the test.

 ### The Bill of Goods for Our Checklist Application